Reconciliation Calendar

 While funny, it also encourages us to reflect on how to ensure our words and actions are thoughtful, respectful and grounded in genuine understanding and commitment to reconciliation…how can we all do better?

-Also to include the Municipality of Jaspers Land Acknowledgement Policy - POLICY STATEMENT
+Read the Municipality of Jasper's Land Acknowledgement Policy

 Searching for your next read?
 Explore these books in honour of National Day for Truth and Reconciliation.
 Many of these titles are available at the Jasper library – stop by and see what you can find!
 Or if you are able, consider purchasing a copy of a book to support Indigenous authors and their work.